dslack/ionic-Select-Control/README.md

 Used libraries (ionic bundle, angular translate) are stored in "lib" root folder.

 ## History

+### Version 1.5.0:
+- Added ability to clear selection when setting null value to scope object associated to "ng-Selected-Value" selectBox attribute.

 ### Version 1.4.0:
 - Added Gulp tasks to minify and uglify source and stylesheet.